gravitational/teleport/rfd/0191-workload-id-config-ux.md

 // Attributes specific to the GitLab join method. message JoinGitLab {
+  // The path of the project in GitLab that the CI pipeline is running in.
+  // For example `strideynet/my-project`.
+  string project_path = 1;
+  // The namespace path of the project in GitLab that the CI pipeline is running
+  // in.
+  // For example `strideynet`.
+  string namespace_path = 2;
+  // -- snipped for conciseness --
 }

 // Attributes specific to the TPM join method.